 What evidence links ovarian cancer to asbestos exposure?

-Epidemiological studies show elevated ovarian cancer rates in women with occupational or environmental asbestos exposure.
-Researchers believe asbestos fibers can migrate through the body to ovarian tissue, causing malignant transformation.
+Epidemiological studies show elevated ovarian cancer rates in women with occupational or environmental exposure to the mineral.
+Researchers believe these fibers can migrate through the body to ovarian tissue, causing malignant transformation.
 The EU's decision was based on cumulative scientific evidence meeting their causation threshold.

 Could the US expand its asbestos disease list to match Europe?